Drawstring tea filters for loose leaf tea brewing

 Popularity

-According to the Tea Association of the USA, as of 2012, over 65 percent of the tea brewed in the United States was prepared using tea bags.
-Which is a drop in the tea bucket next to the UK.
-There, as most accounts seem to agree, more than 90 percent of tea is made using tea bags.
+According to the Tea Association of the USA, as of 2012, more than 65 percent of tea consumed in the United States was brewed using tea bags.

 Know When to Fold ‘Em